- American Anthropological Association citation guide

-- Culture and Agriculture section of AAA - The purposes of the Group shall be (a) to develop the study and understanding of agrarian systems from a holistic, social science perspective, and (b) to link academics and practitioners concerned with agrarian issues, agricultural development, and agricultural systems through dissemination of scientific research, encouragement of effective instruction, and to encourage application of knowledge to public policy.
+- Culture and Agriculture section of AAA — The purposes of the Group shall be (a) to develop the study and understanding of agrarian systems from a holistic, social science perspective, and (b) to link academics and practitioners concerned with agrarian issues, agricultural development, and agricultural systems through dissemination of scientific research, encouragement of effective instruction, and to encourage application of knowledge to public policy.
 You are encouraged to use the style of the American Anthropological Association, though you may use a style of another field as long as you are consistent.

 - Society for the Scientific Study of Religion — The Society for the Scientific Study of Religion stimulates, promotes, and communicates social scientific research about religious institutions and experiences.
 Founded in 1949, SSSR fosters interdisciplinary dialogue and collaboration among scholars from sociology, religious studies, psychology, political science, economics, international studies, gender studies, and many other fields.
 Its flagship publication, the Journal for the Scientific Study of Religion, is the most cited resource in the field.

 - Sustainable Living Coalition (Fairfield, Iowa)

 - UN Permanent Forum on Indigenous Issues

 Linguistic Anthropology Links

 - American Association of Museums list of accredited museums